5+ Books on Getting Started with Your Homestead

 This post contains affiliate links, see my disclosure policy for more information.

 We were still living in a small village when we first started thinking about and reading about having our own homestead someday.
 Knowledge is never wasted, and planning is key for everything I do.
-I have to have a plan, know how something works, before I am make a decision.
+I have to have a plan, and know how something works before I make a decision.